autoescape

-Whether automatic escaping is enabled or not, you can mark a section of a template to be escaped or not by using the autoescape
+Autoescaping is turned on by default.
+You can mark a section of a template to be escaped or not by using the autoescape tag:

 {% autoescape %}